-As long as men play golf, the name of Tommy Armour, the “Silver Scot”, will stand near the top in golf’s Hall of Fame, for here is one of the game’s most gifted players, and one of the most colorful sports figures of all time.
-Known in his later days as the Silver Scot, when younger he was known as “the Black Scot” for his thick tuft of black hair.
-A longtime friend once described him as having “a mouth like a steel trap, a nose like a ski jump, and eyes which indicate that he would enjoy seeing you get a compound fracture of the leg”.
+As long as men play golf, the name of Tommy Armour, the “Silver Scot,” will stand near the top in golf’s Hall of Fame, for here is one of the game’s most gifted players and one of the most colorful sports figures of all time.
+Known in his later days as the Silver Scot, he was known as “the Black Scot” for his thick tuft of black hair when younger.
+A longtime friend once described him as having “a mouth like a steel trap, a nose like a ski jump, and eyes which indicate that he would enjoy seeing you get a compound fracture of the leg.”

-Born on September 24, 1894 in Edinburgh Scotland, Tommy received his schooling at Fetty’s College and Edinburgh University, and while prominent as an all-around amateur in Scotland, he did not engage in serious competition until after World War I. Rising from private to Staff Major in the Tank Corps, it was said that his fine, strong fingers and superlative coordination of hand and eye made him the fastest man with a machine game in the entire Tank Corps, thus gaining him an audience with King George V. He survived a mustard gas explosion but was left blinded and with a metal plate in his head and left arm.
-He fought back to regain the sight of his right eye and while convalescing in a war hospital, took up golf to regain his strength.
+Born on September 24, 1894, in Edinburgh, Scotland, Tommy received his schooling at Fetty’s College and Edinburgh University.
+While prominent as an all-around amateur in Scotland, he did not engage in the serious competition until World War I. Rising from private to Staff Major in the Tank Corps, it was said that his fine, strong fingers and superlative coordination of hand and eye made him the fastest man with a machine game in the entire Tank Corps, thus gaining him an audience with King George V. He survived a mustard gas explosion but was left blinded and with a metal plate in his head and left arm.
+He fought back to regain the sight of his right eye and, while convalescing in a war hospital, took up golf to regain his strength.

 Recreation became an addiction.
-It was in the golden sports era of the 1920’s when Armour rose to golfdomes heights.
-His first fame came with the French Amateur title in 1920, and later that same year he made his first American championship appearance, reaching the semi-finals in the National Amateur before being defeated in the firth round by Francis Ouimet.
+It was in the golden sports era of the 1920s when Armour rose to golf domes heights.
+His first fame came with the French Amateur title in 1920.
+Later that same year, he made his first American championship appearance, reaching the National Amateur’s semi-finals before being defeated in the fifth round by Francis Ouimet.

 In 1921, he was a member of the British Amateur team in the first international competition against the United States.
-Later (1926), he played as a member of the American team in the first International professional matches between the United States and Great Britain, and by so doing, Armour was the first golfer ever to represent both the United States and Britain in international play.
+Later (1926), he played as a member of the American team in the first International professional matches between the United States and Great Britain.
+By so doing, Armour was the first golfer to represent both the United States and Britain in international play.

 Tommy turned professional in 1924.
-His first win came in 1927, when he defeated Harry Cooper in a play-off by three strokes at the U.S. Open at Oakmont.
-In the play-off, Cooper put his approach shot at the 17th 18 inches from the stick and holed the putt.
-Armour finished him by putting his own within a foot.
+His first win came in 1927 when he defeated Harry Cooper in a play-off by three strokes at the U.S. Open at Oakmont.
+Cooper put his approach shot at the 17th 18 inches from the stick and holed the putt in the play-off.
+Armour finished him by putting his own within afoot.

 Tommy ArmourIf he had never played golf, Armour would undoubtedly have risen high in any field.
-He excelled in all sports, was a famed raconteur, a master bridge player, a classical violinist and a gifted businessman.
-During the winter and early spring months, he devoted his full-time efforts to teaching golf at the famed Boca Raton Hotel and Club in Boca Raton, Florida, where he held the position of head professional from 1929-1948.
-He had an impressive record at many of the country’s most famous clubs including the Congressional Country Club in Washington D.C.
+He excelled in all sports, was a famed raconteur, a master bridge player, a classical violinist, and a gifted businessman.
+During the winter and early spring months, he devoted his full-time efforts to teaching golf at the famed Boca Raton Hotel and Club in Boca Raton, Florida, where he held head professional position from 1929-1948.
+He had an impressive record at many of the country’s most famous clubs, including the Congressional Country Club in Washington D.C.
 (1926-1929), Tam O’Shanter Golf Club in Detroit, Michigan (1929-1931), and Medinah Country Club in Chicago, Illinois (1932-1943).

-Tommy wrote two instructional books, “A Round of Golf with Tommy Armour” and “How to Play Your Best Game All of the Time”.
+Tommy wrote two instructional books, “A Round of Golf with Tommy Armour” and “How to Play Your Best Game All of the Time.”
 The latter, published by Simon and Schuster, was a best seller and was written with Herb Graffis.
 The two spent the summer of 1952 in a saloon in Mamaroneck, NY, and as Armour talked, Graffis wrote.
 The book was later made into a movie.
-At introduction, the movie was produced by Castle Films and was available in 8mm silent ($29.95), 16mm silent ($49.95) and 16mm sound ($79.95).
-The book is still in publication today and the movie is available in VHS format.
+In the introduction, the movie was produced by Castle Films and was available in 8mm silent ($29.95), 16mm silent ($49.95), and 16mm sound ($79.95).
+The book is still in publication today, and the movie is available in VHS format.

 To quote another of golf’s greats, Gene Sarazen, “as a golfer, Armour possess (es) one important singularity in my mind.
 As an amateur, he was just a fair amateur.
 When he turned professional, he made himself into a magnificent professional.
 That may happen in other sports, but it rarely happens in golf”.